Los Angeles Motorcycle Accident Lawyer

 California laws regarding motorcycle accidents

-California laws pertaining to motorcycle crashes may include:
+California laws about motorcycle crashes include:

 - Statute of Limitations – You have up to two years after the collision to sue for physical damages.
 You have up to three years to sue for property damages.
 In a wrongful death suit, you have up to two years from the date of death to seek compensation.